gerryw1389/gerryw1389.github.io/_posts/2020-01-19-vro-javascript-syntax.md

 ### Description:

 [vRealize Orchestrator](https://automationadmin.com//2020/01/vrealize-orchestrator/) doesn't actually use Javascript [per se](https://docs.vmware.com/en/vRealize-Orchestrator/7.6/com.vmware.vrealize.orchestrator-dev.doc/GUID-2BDAC8BD-8A5D-4ACE-AD4B-45E3F24DE6DB.html), but most examples on the internet will work.
-Here is [a primer](https://www.ltx.systems/pages/scripting-in-vrealize-orchestrator-using-javascript) and here are my notes on what I use:
+Here are my notes on what I use:

 ### To Resolve